2025 Unrivaled 1 on 1 Tournament

-The 2025 Unrivaled 1 on 1 Tournament was be the inaugural mid-season one-on-one single-elimination tournament for the Unrivaled basketball league during the 2025 Unrivaled season.
+The 2025 Unrivaled 1 on 1 Tournament was the inaugural mid-season one-on-one single-elimination tournament for the Unrivaled basketball league during the 2025 Unrivaled season.

 Overview

 The tournament took place from February 10–14, 2025, with the winner earning a $200,000 paycheck.
 (Note: Ahead of the 2025 season, the league had originally reported the winner of the tournament would receive a $250,000 prize.)
 In January 2025, Sprite was named the presenting partner of 2025 1 on 1 tournament.
 The runner-up of the tournament will earn $50,000 and the remaining two semi-finalists, 25,000 each.
 Additionally, all clubmates of the winner will earn $10,000 each.

 Rules

 All games for the one-on-one tournament were played with a continuous clock to a winning score of 11 points or to 10 minutes in length, whichever occurs first.
 The shot clock was set at seven seconds with players earning next possession after each made shot (also known as make it, take it or winner's ball).

 In the quarterfinals, one 30-second timeout per player was permitted.
 The final format was best-of-three games with a winning score of just 8 points or to 10 minutes in length, whichever occurs first, for all games.